Vrushabh9975/Vrushabh9975/README.md

-- 🔭 I’m currently working on Almabetter as trainee
+- 🔭 I’m currently working in Lithium Urban Technology as a Data Analyst
 - 🌱 I’m currently learning Machine learning and Deep Learning
 - 🤔 I’m looking for help with finding job
 - 💬 Ask me about related data science